Page Loading

 These are the sedans ranked by their maximum horsepower based on iSeeCars' analysis of all new and used models within the last 5 years.

-The small and compact car with the most horsepower is the Volkswagen Golf R (315 hp), with the BMW M3 being the luxury small and compact car with the most horsepower (543 hp).
-The Kia Stinger ranks #1 for the midsize cars with the most horsepower (368 hp).
+The small and compact car with the most horsepower is the Honda Civic (hatchback) (315 hp), with the Kia Stinger being the midsize car with the most horsepower (368 hp).
+The Dodge Charger ranks #1 for the large cars with the most horsepower (807 hp).

-The luxury hybrid car with the most horsepower is the Porsche Panamera (Plug-in Hybrid) (690 hp), with the Chrysler Pacifica Hybrid being the plug-in hybrid cars with the most horsepower (PHEV) (260 hp).
-The Porsche Panamera (Plug-in Hybrid) ranks #1 for the luxury plug-in hybrid cars with the most horsepower (PHEV) (690 hp).
+The hybrid car with the most horsepower is the Toyota Crown (340 hp), with the Chrysler Pacifica Hybrid being the plug-in hybrid car with the most horsepower (PHEV) (260 hp).
+The Lucid Air ranks #1 for the electric cars with the most horsepower (1,234 hp).

 Sedans aren’t as dominant in the car world as they used to be, but a wide range of sizes and price ranges are still available for four-door fans.
 Many of these models feature high performance powertrains, including twin-turbocharged or supercharged engines and advanced rear-wheel drive or all-wheel drive systems.
 The result is supercar-like specs and extremely capable performance from cars that can still carry four or more people in comfort.